appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-google-sheets.md

 Set the **Pagination Limit** to 10 to limit the number of records you receive at once.

-To continue setting up pagination for your data, you should use your Table widget's `pageOffset` property in the **Pagination Offset** field.
+To continue setting up pagination for your data, you can use your Table widget's `pageOffset` property in the **Pagination Offset** field.
 To learn more about pagination, read [server-side pagination](#reference/widgets/table#server-side-pagination).

 In the **Table Data** property of your Table widget, bind the result of your query: